-If you're planning on applying for our Money Trail Grants or European Cross-border Grants chances are, you will need a teammate from a different country or continent.
+If you're planning on applying for one of our cross-border grant programmes it is very likely that you will need a teammate from a different country or continent.

 But how do you find a teammate to collaborate with?
 Here are some tips.

 The Global Investigative Journalism Network is an international association of journalism organisations that support the training and sharing of information among investigative and data journalists.
-They have a great network of global journalists.
-Subscribe to their GLOBAL-L List here, introduce your topic and ask if someone would like to collaborate with you.
+They have a great global network of investigative journalists.
+Subscribe to their Listserv here, introduce your topic and ask if someone would like to collaborate with you.

-The GIJN also has a great list of journalism associations from all over the world.
+GIJN also has a great list of journalism associations from all over the world.
 Find them here.
-This is a great way to find teammates for your cross-border work.

 Talk to us!